fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 </package>
 {% endhighlight %}

 As you see, initially it consists only of a 'metadata' section that describes the package; only *id*, *version*, *title*, *author*, and *description* in this section are mandatory.
-A very useful additional section is 'files': you can specify additional files to copy with the package in this section.
-The file section follows the following basic form.
+A very useful additional section is 'files': where you specify additional files to copy with the package.
+Files section follows the following basic form:

 {% highlight xml linenos %}
 <files>